tldr-pages/tldr/pages/common/unp.md

 # unp

 > Extract any archive.
-> Relevant extractors are needed, e.g. `unrar` for RAR.
+> Relevant extractors need to be installed, e.g. `unrar` for RAR.
 > More information: <https://manned.org/unp>.

 - Extract an archive: